 Just think about text-code programmming and copy-paste of complete loops, and then renaming the variables according to the context.

-#2 Updated by Dan Higgins almost 15 years ago
+Updated by Dan Higgins over 15 years ago

 The statement that this has been fixed in Ptolemy II doesn't seem to be quite correct.
 It turns out that referring to a parameter in the containing object from an expression actor works OK inside a composite.
 You can cut and paste in both PT and Kepler.
 However, if there is a parameter inside the composite that references the external parameter, then cut/paste causes an error message and layout positions are lost in both PTII and Kepler.